ucLh/sr_one_shot/README.md

 * Pixel loss tuner.
 Performs gradient steps on set super resolution (SR) model using MSE loss.
     MSE loss is applied to SR network output and a normalized tensor of the original high resolution image.
     This approach of MSE loss usage is usually called `pixel loss`, hence the name.
-* Perceptual loss tuner.
+* Content loss tuner.
 Performs gradient steps on set super resolution (SR) model using MSE loss.
     To compute the loss we take SR network output (sr_t) and a normalized tensor of the original high resolution image (hr_t).
     We then infer (sr_t) and (hr_t) through the first few layers of a frozen network pretrained on image net (vgg in this case) to obtain tensors (sr_feat) and (hr_feat).
 MSE loss is then applied to (sr_feat) and (hr_feat), and a gradient step is done.
-    This approach of MSE loss usage is usually called `perceptual loss`, hence the name.
+    This approach of MSE loss usage is usually called `content loss`, hence the name.
     Approach inspired by
     ["Perceptual Losses for Real-Time Style Transfer and Super-Resolution"](https://arxiv.org/pdf/1603.08155.pdf)